 “Alright, let’s split up in groups and spread out!”
 Chad Buckmann says with an ape-like grunt as he eyes Cindy Cranford, who gasps at the thought.

 “That’s a great idea!”
 She says, wriggling her pom-poms excitedly as her blonde curls bounce cheerily along her shoulders in tandem.
-She’s shockingly unphased about Smith just dying- probably because he was a dork, and also a black male in general- they always die first in these situations, as even reality itself is racist toward them in horror movies.
+She’s shockingly unfazed about Smith just dying- probably because he was a dork, and also a black male in general – everyone knows they always die first, as if reality itself is racist towards them in horror movies like these.

 “Wait,” Kimberly Arthur asks in a perfectly stereotypical “low-key hottest girl in the group that is the lone survivor” voice.
 “I-…I don’t know.”